lukasnijhawan/CS4641Group15/docs/README.md

 #### Supervised Section:
 Finally, after now having gained a thorough understanding of the data, we hope to be able to predict the size of a wildfire given certain characteristics of it.
+As a baseline classifier, we simply assign the most common fire size class to each fire.
+This gives an accuracy of 52.55%.

 ##### SVM Classifiers: